justintmoore/active-directiory-onpremise/README.md

 <br>

 <p align="center">
    After VM is created, set Domain Controllers NIC Private IP address to be static.
 We are doing this because later on in this lab, we will configure our client device's dns settings to point to our domain controller.
 If by chance, that domain controllers IP changes, then the client loses ability to resolve domains.
 It also adds consistency within our setup.
-Navigate to your domain controller VM -> Netowrk Settings -> Find the Network Interface box, and click it.
+Navigate to your domain controller VM -> Network Settings -> Find the Network Interface box, and click it.
 </p>

 <p align="center">